spasarok/csvToGraph/README.md

 csvToGraph is a data visualizing tool for graphing CSV data.
 It improves Shutterstock's Rickshaw* tool by integrating a backend GUI and CSV parser.

-*a JavaScript toolkit for creating interactive time series graphs, developed at [Shutterstock](http://www.shutterstock.com))
+*Rickshaw is a JavaScript toolkit for creating interactive time series graphs, developed at [Shutterstock](http://www.shutterstock.com)

 ## File Structure